williamhowardsnyder/williamhowardsnyder.github.io/_posts/2021-02-10-Word_Embeddings.markdown

 # Interesting Properties:

 Before using the embedding to solve the analogy task, let's examine some interesting properties of this embedding.
 Let $u_1$ be the embedding of the word man, $u_2$ be the embedding of the word "woman", and $u = u_1 - u_2$.
-When we project (i.e. take the dot product of) the embeddings of the words <code class="highlighter-rouge">boy, girl, brother, sister, king, queen, he, she, john, mary, all, tree</code> onto this vector we can see some interesting results.
+When we project (i.e. take the dot product of) the embeddings of the words <code class="highlighter-rouge">boy, girl, brother, sister, king, queen, he, she, john, mary, all, tree</code> onto this vector $u$ we can see some interesting results.

 <div style="text-align:center;">
    <img style="width:450px;" src="/assets/images/2c_projs.png" />